Authress-Engineering/aws-architect.js/README.md

 * conventioned based lambda functions specified as an argument to the associated functions.
 * Lambda/API Gateway setup for seemless integration.
 * Automatic creation of AWS resources when using `AwsArchitect.PublishPromise()`.
 Including:
-	* S3 static website (updates static content, and sets up bucket for website hosting.)
 	* Lambda functions
 	* API Gateway resources
-	* IAM User and Service Roles
-	* IdentityPool setup and configuration in Cognito
 	* Environments for managing resources in AWS
-	* DynamoDB tables used by service, and management with environments
 * Local user testing platform, to run lambdas and static content as a local express Node.js service.

 ### Service Configuration